EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

 pg_ctl start -D /var/lib/pgsql/data -l /tmp/postgres.startup.log
 ```

-To run strace, we can simply add "strace" to the start of the command
+To run strace, we can simply add “strace” to the start of the command
 above.
 However, this will dump the system calls to the screen
 for the pg_ctl command.
 We need a few flags to make things easier.

-The first flag is "-f", which tells strace to follow forked processes.
+The first flag is “-f”, which tells strace to follow forked processes.
-Without this, we would simply strace pg_ctl itself - and we need to strace
+Without this, we would simply strace pg_ctl itself—and we need to strace
 the postmaster process instead.
 As we want to be able to look at the output
-in an editor, we also add the "-o" flag to send all strace output to an output
+in an editor, we also add the “-o” flag to send all strace output to an output
 file.
-We also take the opportunity to upgrade "-f" to "-ff", which tells strace to
+We also take the opportunity to upgrade “-f” to “-ff”, which tells strace to
 send each forked process to a separate file.
 Very handy, that.
 Finally, we
-add a "-t" flag, which prepends each line with a timestamp.
+add a “-t” flag, which prepends each line with a timestamp.
 Not strictly needed in this
-case, but it's a nice flag to always use.
+case, but it’s a nice flag to always use.
 The final command looked like this:

 ```
 strace -o gregtest -ff -t pg_ctl start -D /var/lib/pgsql/data -l /tmp/postgres.startup.log